blahberi/Yandi-Parazi/README.md

 ```

 ### Full examlpe
-As a full example for adding custom lifetime managers, we will now implement `CustomSingletonLifetime` which works like the.
+As a full example for adding custom lifetime managers, we will now implement `CustomSingletonLifetime` which works like the `Singleton` lifetime manager.
 For the sake of simplicity, we will not implement thread-safty.
 However, rest assured, all the build-in lifetime managers are fully thread safe.

 ```csharp
 class CustomSingletonLifetime: ILifetimeManager